-Introduction to Markov Decision Processes

-Martin L. Puterman and Timothy C. Y. Chan

-February 17, 2022

-Chapter 2

-Model Foundations

-This material will be published by Cambridge University Press as Introduction to Markov Decision Processes by Martin L. Puterman and Timothy C. Y. Chan.
+Introduction to Markov Decision Processes Martin L. Puterman and Timothy C. Y. Chan December 26, 2022 Chapter 2 Model Foundations This material will be published by Cambridge University Press as Introduction to Markov Decision Processes by Martin L. Puterman and Timothy C. Y. Chan.
 This pre-publication version is free to view and download for personal use only.
-Not for re-distribution, re-sale, or use in derivative works. @Martin L. Puterman and Timothy C. Y. Chan, 2021.

-We welcome all feedback and suggestions at: martin.puterman@sauder.ubc.ca and tcychan@mie.utoronto.ca

-One must first have a strong foundation.
-Sri Auribindo, Indian Philosopher 1872-1950

-To appreciate the richness of Markov decision processes, one must learn the fundamentals.
+Not for re-distribution, re-sale, or use in derivative works. © Martin L. Puterman and Timothy C. Y. Chan, 2023.
+We welcome all feedback and suggestions at: martin.puterman@sauder.ubc.ca and tcychan@mie.utoronto.ca One must first have a strong foundation.
+Sri Auribindo, Indian Philosopher 1872-1950 To appreciate the richness of Markov decision processes, one must learn the fundamentals.
 This chapter strives to facilitate this understanding by describing the basic components of a Markov decision process: decision epochs, states, actions, transition probabilities, and rewards.
 To apply the Markov decision process model to concrete examples, one needs to identify each of these components.
 After describing the basic components, we introduce several other fundamental concepts, namely decision rules, policies, derived stochastic processes, and reward processes.
 These are not part of the model definition, but arise naturally when using this model and are derived from its basic components.
 We also present optimality criteria, which provide a basis for comparing the quality of decisions.
-Detailed analysis of Markov decision processes under these different criteria will be the focus of Chapters 4-6.
+Detailed analysis of Markov decision processes under these different criteria will be the focus of Chapters ??? - ??.
 Our development focuses on discrete time models with discrete states and discrete actions.
 We briefly discuss generalizations of this setting where appropriate.
-The primary generalization that we cover in depth is continuous time models, which we present in Chapter 8.
-Models with continuous state spaces arise naturally in partially observed Markov decision processes, which are discussed in Chapter 9.

-2.1 Basic Model Components

-A Markov decision process model describes the fundamental elements of a recurrent problem faced by a decision maker.
+We also consider models with continuous state spaces which arise naturally in partially observed Markov decision processes, which are discussed in Chapter ??.
+2.1 Basic Model Components A Markov decision process model describes the fundamental elements of a recurrent problem faced by a decision maker.
 We represent it graphically in Figure 2.1.